vvaltchev/tilck/README.md

 use a `i686-musl` toolchain from [bootlin.com](https://toolchains.bootlin.com).
 Tilck has **no need** to have its own set of custom written applications, like most educational kernels do.
 It just runs mainstream Linux programs like the **BusyBox** suite.
-While the Linux-compatibility and the monolithic design might be a limitation from the research point of view, on the other side, such decisions bring the whole project much closer to *real-world* applications in the future, compared to the case where some serious (or huge) effort is required to port pre-existing software on it.
+While the Linux-compatibility and the monolithic design might seem a limitation from the OS research point of view, on the other side, such design bring the whole project much closer to *real-world* applications in the future, compared to the case where some serious (or huge) effort is required to port pre-existing software on it.
 Also, nothing stops Tilck from implementing custom non-Linux syscalls that aware apps might take advantage of.
-Therefore, the amount of constraints and limitations for further development is smaller than it looks like.

 #### Future plans
 In the long term, depending on how successful the project will be, `Tilck` might